Jindeok of Silla: Reign

 Queen Jindeok (r.
 647–654) ascended the throne and became the Silla's second Queen regnant after Queen Seondeok.
-The last monarch from the ranks of the Seonggol, the highest class in the Silla's unique caste system, her real name is Seungman.
+The last monarch from the ranks of the Seonggol, the highest class in the Silla's unique caste system, her real name is Kim Seung-man.
 Her father was Kim Gukban, who was King Jinpyeong's youngest brother, and her mother was Lady Wolmyeong.

 During her seven-year reign Queen Jindeok's primary concern was foreign policy.
-With the help of general Kim Yushin she was able to strengthen Silla's defenses and greatly improve her kingdom's relations with Tang China.
-Those efforts laid the foundation for the unification of the three kingdoms (Silla, Baekje, and Goguryeo).
+With the help of General Kim Yushin she was able to strengthen Silla's defenses and greatly improve her kingdom's relations with Tang China.
+Those efforts laid the foundation for the unification of the three kingdoms, (Silla, Baekje, and Goguryeo).
 She also expanded the Pumju tax-collecting system.

-Her tomb is located on the hill in Gyeongju city.
-Although some historians have doubt that if it is really the tomb of Queen Jindeok.
-According to the Samguk Sagi she was buried at Saryangbu, which is located in the opposite direction from the tomb.
+The Tomb of Queen Jindeok is located on the hill in Gyeongju, although some historians question whether or not it is genuinely her tomb.
+According to the Samguk sagi she was buried at Saryangbu, which is located in the opposite direction from the tomb.

+A statue of Queen Jindeok's lower body was found at Zhao Mausoleum (昭陵, Hangul: 소릉), the tomb of Emperor Taizong of Tang in Xi'an.

 Legacy

-When King Jeonggang was dying in 887, he appointed his sister Jinseong as his heir, justifying the choice of a female monarch by pointing at Seondeok's and Jindeok's successful reigns.
+When King Jeonggang was dying in 887, he appointed his sister Jinseong as his heir, justifying the choice of a female monarch by pointing to Seondeok's and Jindeok's successful reigns.

+The poem written by Queen Jindeok is Chidangtaepyeongsong (치당태평송; 致唐太平頌).

 The name of an era

-Queen Jindeok used the era name, Inpyeong, from January to July in 647, when she was crowned, and changed the era name as Taehwa.
-From July 647 to June 650, she used the Taehwa era, but later she used Yeonghwi, the era that was used during the Tang dynasty.
-Taehwa is the last name that Silla has used independently.
+Queen Jindeok used the era name, Inpyeong, from January to July in 647, when she was crowned, and changed the era name to Taehwa.
+From July 647 to June 650, she used the name Taehwa era, but later used Yeonghwi, the name that was used during the Tang dynasty.
+Taehwa is the last name that Silla used independently.